akshit614/akshit614/README.md

-# 👋 Hi I'm Divyanshu Chaudhary
+# 👋 Divyanshu Chaudhary here
-### A passionate Software Developer
+### Wanna be Software Developer

-- 👀 I’m interested in creating new projects
+- 👀 Interested in building new projects.
-- 🌱 I’m currently learning Full stack developement
+- 🌱 Currently enjoying Pull stack developement.
+    - Pulling from internet and then convert into code.

 - 🌱 Also experienced in Machine learning stuff.
 - 💞️ I’m looking to collaborate on Python and Javascript projects